jerryzhch/Cisco_STARTHACK24/README.md

 cisGO! is a nurse call system which finds the most suitable nurse based on various paramenters (e.g. compentency level or distance to patient) in a hospital environment.
 It aims to make processes faster and more efficient.
 It is a technology based on Cisco Space API.

+This project was part of the Cisco Challenge at the START Global Hackathon 2024.
+More information can be found [here](https://github.com/START-Hack/Cisco_STARTHACK24)

 ## Install Dependencies

 First of all we need to install dependencies, run in terminal